fiskl-accounting/help-docs/docs/Core-Features/Clients-Vendors/clients.md

 ### Direct Debit mandates

 Fiskl supports setting up Direct Debit mandates for automatic payments using [GoCardless.](../../Integrations/Payment-Gateways/gocardless-integration.md)
-In the client list you will be able to see the status of the Direct Debit mandate.
+In the client list you will be able to see the status of their Direct Debit mandate.

 #### Direct Debit mandate flow